-We will continue to see sick patients through a Scheduled Video Visit.
+Our office will continue to see sick patients through a Scheduled Video Visit.
+Please call or send a Portal message if you have any symptoms of COVID-19.
 Thank you for your patience during this complicated time.

 COVID-19 Moderna Vaccine is available in our office

 We are currently offering the COVID-19 Moderna initial vaccination and Moderna Booster shots to our patients.
 Pfizer and J&J vaccines are available through your pharmacy.
 Please call today to schedule your vaccine.
 For more information regarding the COVID-19 vaccine and eligibility, please visit here.

 Should I get a Booster Shot?
 If YES, what type?

 NEW EVERYONE ages 18 and older should get a booster shot

 COVID-19 Vaccine booster shots are NOW available to those who completed a two shot series (Pfizer and Moderna) 6 months ago, or a one shot series (Johnson & Johnson) 2 months ago and are:

 No matter what type of vaccine you received before (Pfizer, Moderna, or Johnson & Johnson), you may receive ANY of the 3 COVID-19 shots as a booster.

 Call today to schedule a Moderna booster.
 We are providing Moderna booster shots on Thursday's only at this time.
 Please call your pharmacy if you would like to schedule a booster sooner or on any other day.
 We greatly appreciate your patience.

 Please check in 15 minutes prior to your appointment at the front desk.